How to Use Write For Us Sections for Guest Posting & Backlinks

 Source: @willcoombe on X

-Using blogs Write for Us sections to find guest posting opportunities is kind of a really old tactic.
+Using websites that have pages with their blog writing guidelines to find guest posting opportunities is kind of a really old tactic.

 Authors naturally saw it as a way to enhance their portfolio, share cool stuff about their industry, and help someone out along the way – all noble goals.